 In 2007, Dan Miller rented the theater auditorium to for his Cowboy Music Revue.
 This was a live show featuring authentic cowboy music throughout the summer months.

 In 2015, Wiley Newsome decided to begin to show movies again as well as offer a venue for live music, gaming and community events.
 After a projection and sound upgrade to digital and a few other upgrades, the Cody Theatre reopened in the Spring of 2016.
-It is now home to the Wild West Show put on by Cody's very own Rocky Mountain Dance Theatre that performs for several weeks during the summer.
+It is now home to the Wild West Spectacular Show put on by Cody's very own Rocky Mountain Dance Theatre that performs for several weeks during the summer.
 The Cody Theatre can also be rented for any wide variety of public and private events.